clawoflight/clawoflight.github.io/_posts/thoughts/2016-05-26-memento-mori.md

   source: "Reformation Wall, © 2013 <a href='https://commons.wikimedia.org/wiki/File:Genf_15_Calvin_Knox.JPG'>Traumrune</a> (CC-BY 3.0)"
 ---

-I have thought quite a bit about how I spend my time in the past weeks.
-A lot - if not most - of what we do is utterly futile.
+I have "thought" quite a bit about how I spend my time in the past weeks.
+A lot -- if not most -- of what we do is utterly futile.
 I see this more than usual because my studies take up so much of my time that I can't do much else, which makes me think thrice about anything I do.

 Besides the time I spend with God one way or another (be it in Church, reading the Bible or anything else), I read books, try to find time to spend with friends and play the occasional computer game.
 I listen to a few podcasts and an extra sermon every once in a while.